chen-jerry-junior/chen-jerry-junior/README.md

 # Jiarui Chen <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I am having the Master of Science degree in Computer Science at the University of California San Diego.
+I am taking the Master of Science degree in Computer Science at the University of California San Diego.
 I achieved my bachelor degree at the National University of Singapore.
 I am interested in fields such as Artificial Intelligence, Computer Graphics and Games, Database Systems, and Software Engineering.
 I hope to further expand in these fields and I am looking forward to meeting some awesome people.

 ---